"When a father, absent during the day, returns home at six, his children receive only his temperament, not his teaching."

 Father Hunger

-The son who didn't receive enough fathering carries hunger into adulthood.
+The son who did not receive enough fathering carries hunger into adulthood.
 This hunger shapes him:

-Suspicion of older men: He doesn't trust male authority because the first male authority failed him.
+Suspicion of older men: He does not trust male authority because the first male authority failed him.
 He may resist mentors, reject guidance, or sabotage relationships with bosses.

-Seeking father substitutes: He unconsciously looks for fathers everywhere—in teachers, coaches, employers, therapists.
-He may give these figures power they shouldn't have.
+Seeking father substitutes: He looks for fathers everywhere without knowing it: in teachers, coaches, employers, therapists.
+He may give these figures power they should not have.
 He may rage at them when they disappoint.

-Difficulty with masculinity: He doesn't know how to be a mature man because no man showed him.
+Difficulty with masculinity: He does not know how to be a mature man because no man showed him.
 He may reject masculinity entirely or perform an exaggerated version learned from movies.

-Inability to receive blessing: Even when older men offer recognition and approval, he cannot take it in.
+Inability to receive blessing: Even when older men offer recognition, he cannot take it in.
 The receptor for masculine blessing was never developed.

 Inherited Grief

-The father wound doesn't begin with our fathers.
+The father wound does not begin with our fathers.
 They carry their own wounds from their fathers, who carried wounds from their fathers.
-Grief passes through generations until someone feels it, digests it, and transforms it.
+Grief passes through generations until someone feels it and digests it.

 Our father's distance may have been his father's distance, passed down without examination.
-His inability to connect may be unprocessed trauma he couldn't name.
-His failure wasn't only his failure—it was the failure of a lineage.
+His inability to connect may be unprocessed trauma he could not name.
+His failure was not only his failure.
+It was the failure of a lineage.

-When we grieve our father wound, we grieve not only what we didn't receive but what our father didn't receive, and his father before him.
-We break the chain by feeling what they couldn't feel.
+When we grieve our father wound, we grieve not only what we did not receive but what our father did not receive.
+We break the chain by feeling what they could not feel.

 The Work of Grieving